Mataiaz/java_crawler/README.md

 https://github.com/Mataiaz/projects/blob/main/demo.jar

-Then open a terminal as an administrator, locate the file
+Then open a terminal as an administrator, locate the file.

 and run java -jar demo.jar